jacobeand/startup/README.md

 ##simon css
 I learned that em is a way to measure things using the width of the letter m, which is the widest character and keeps things spaced correctly across all devices and fonts.

+## Simon JS
+i learned about the paint function which basically you can use to color or add a hue to objects I gained a better grasp of what promises and async are for and how powerful they can be learned how to make JS classes and constructors